Benton60/FindrAPI/README.md

 Notes App - Entirely Front-end Android development

 I wanted a project that utilized everything at once, from the database to the UI.
-I settled one the Spring Framework as the backend due to my previous experience with java and more specifically the JDBC.
+I settled on the Spring Framework as the backend due to my previous experience with java and more specifically the JDBC.
 I chose an android client as the front end for the same reason.
 The project didn't begin as a way to learn new technologies but more to see how the technologies I already used work together to deliver a full-scale product.
 As the development process continued, however, I began to find new ideas and technologies that I wanted to implement, and Findr has continued to grow since then.